JoseDanielRomero/Multi-step-Form/README.md

 - See a summary of their selections on the final step and confirm their order .
 - See hover and focus states for all interactive elements on the page.
-- Select the content to display between 'Upcoming matches' and 'Past matches'.

 ## 🎨 UX/UI design